 Happy birthday Albert Einstein!
 The legendary scientist turns 135 years old today.
-In celebration of his life and work, Dr. Lee Falin (aka, Everyday Einstein) tackles 3 popular myths that you've probably heard about the creator of E=mc2.
+In celebration of his life and work, Dr. Lee Falin (aka, Ask Science) tackles 3 popular myths that you've probably heard about the creator of E=mc2.

 Today is Albert Einstein's birthday.
 He would have turned 135 years old.

 To celebrate the life of the world's most famous scientist, let's take a look at the truth behind 3 common myths you've probably heard about Einstein:

 If you've used this phrase to comfort yourself after a bad grade on a math exam, I've got bad news for you.
 Not only did Einstein not do poorly at mathematics, he was extremely advanced.
 By the age of 13 he was already studying calculus and by the age of 21 he had graduated from ETH Zurich as a teacher in mathematics and physics.
 Click here to learn more about Einstein's life.

 Another popular notion is that Einstein was left-handed.
 Not only is there no proof of this, but there is considerable proof that he was right-handed.
 For example, the popular Einstein blackboard meme uses a cropped photo of Einstein writing on a blackboard with his right hand.

 Not only did Einstein not invent the atomic bomb, he never even worked on the project!

 After learning that Nazi scientists were working on an atomic bomb, he signed a letter that other scientists had written to President Roosevelt warning him of the possibility that Germany would be able to create and use such a weapon.
 While many people believe it was this letter that convinced Roosevelt to begin the Manhattan Project (which ultimately led to the development of the atomic bomb), Einstein's scientific involvement never went beyond the publication of his famous E=mc2 discovery.